gitforwork2/gitforwork.github.io/_posts/2015-04-02-Tracking-Allan-Mecham-DNOW.md

 description: 'Tracking Allan Mecham DNOW'
 ---

-Allen Mecham recently bought DNOW in q3 and q4 of 2014 for an avg price of 30$ and 25$ respectively.
+Allen Mecham recently bought DNOW in q3 and q4 of 2014 for a reported price of 30$ and 25$ respectively.
 Notable, this was even before the oil plunge.
 While we may never know his investment thesis, I am trying to reverse engineer

 National Oil Varco (NYSE: NOV) over the last decade has been very successful growing through acquisitions, a strategy adopted by its CEO Pete Miller.
 NOV spun off its low margin distribution business as Distribution Now (NYSE:DNOW) in the summer of 2014.
 Interestingly, post spin off Pete Miller moved on to the much smaller DNOW as its **Executive** Chairman.

 In a fragmented oil distribution industry, MRC Global and DNOW control 24% and 18% market share respectively.
-Rest by others.
+Rest by other smaller companies.
  MRC itself was put together by Goldman Sachs by acquiring a couple of smaller companies in 2007.
 Both MRC and DNOW seem to aim growth by consolidation.
  MRC with debt, has already been acquiring companies.